-Breast Augmentation Revision Surgery is a cosmetic plastic surgery procedure used to correct problems with Breast Implants, and improve the results of Breast Augmentation, especially when complications arise.
-The outpatient procedure, also known as Breast Implant Revision Surgery, can improve the shape, feel, size and location of a woman’s Breast Implants, should they deflate, become hard or move to a less attractive position after Breast Augmentation.
+Breast augmentation revision surgery is a cosmetic plastic surgery procedure used to correct problems with breast implants and improve the results of breast augmentation, especially when complications arise.
+The outpatient procedure, also known as breast implant revision surgery or “breast implant exchange,” can improve the shape, feel, size and location of a woman’s breast implants should they deflate, become hard, or move to a less attractive position after breast augmentation.

 Breast Augmentation Revision Before and After Photos

-When performing Breast Augmentation Revision, Dr. Mele first reviews and evaluates your breast surgery history.
-The size and shape of your breasts before breast surgery, your history of pregnancy and breast feeding, and how this changed your breasts, the previous surgical procedures and breast implants used, as well as how long it took the current problem to develop all influence your Breast Revision Surgery.
+When performing breast augmentation revision, Dr. Mele first reviews and evaluates your breast surgery history.
+The size and shape of your breasts before breast surgery, your history of pregnancy and breastfeeding and how this changed your breasts, the previous surgical procedures and breast implants used, as well as how long it took the current problem to develop all influence your breast revision surgery.
 Once the problem is defined, a specific plan is developed to provide the safest and most predictable outcome.
-Options for Breast Revision Surgery fixes problems with the breast implant’s pocket (the capsule) and corrects problems with the breast implant itself.
-First, let’s review procedures that fix the capsule which holds the breast implant in place.
+Options for breast revision surgery can fix problems with the breast implant’s pocket (the capsule) and correct problems with the breast implant itself.
+First, let’s review procedures that fix the capsule which holds the breast implant in place:

-The breast implant capsule is a pocket of scar that naturally forms around the breast implants.
-The Breast Implant Capsule is very important in maintaining the breast implants in their proper position.
+The breast implant capsule is a pocket of scar tissue that naturally forms around the breast implants.
+The breast implant capsule is very important in maintaining the breast implants in their proper position.
 If the capsule is too big, the implant will move into the wrong position.
 It can end up too low, too medial (too close together) or too lateral (too far apart).
 If the breast capsule is too small, the result is a hard, tight breast implant, which is immobile, and it may end up stuck in a less ideal position.
-Capsular Contracture is the condition when the breast implant pocket constricts around the breast implant.
+Capsular contracture occurs when the breast implant pocket constricts around the breast implant.

-- Complete Capsulectomy: A complete capsulectomy is the complete removal of the entire capsule, or pocket of scar that keeps the breast implant in its desired position.
+- Complete Capsulectomy: A complete capsulectomy is the complete removal of the entire capsule, or pocket of scar tissue, that keeps the breast implant in its desired position.
 The most common reason for this is to remove a capsule that is too small and tight.
-Tight capsules squeeze the breast implants into a hard, spherical shape which is not pretty.
+Tight capsules squeeze the breast implants into a hard, spherical shape, which is not pretty.
 A soft, teardrop shape is usually preferred, and a capsulectomy allows breast tissue to drape more naturally around the implant.
-A new capsule will form, and this is important to keep the breast implant from moving.
-The goal is that the new pocket will remain slightly larger than the breast implants, and will provide a softer result that moves more like a natural breast.
+A new capsule will form, which is important to keep the breast implant from moving.
+The goal is that the new pocket will remain slightly larger than the breast implants and will provide a softer result that moves more like a natural breast.

 Direct Capsule Modification